catonetworks/cato-api-explorer/README.md

 ## Prerequisites

 - Install [Docker Desktop](https://docs.docker.com/desktop/) on the system.
-- Choose a location on the system in which to store your settings and logs.
 - Create a folder named `cato-api-explorer` on your local system, and download the [docker-compose.yml](https://github.com/catonetworks/cato-api-explorer/blob/main/docker-compose.yml) from this repository into this folder.

 ## Container Setup